dianna-ai/dianna/CONTEXT.md

 * **A single XAI method or single data modality is implemented**

-While SHAP, LIME, Pytorch-grad-cam, DeepLIFT, etc. enjoy enourmous popularity, the spesific methods are not always suitable for the research task and/or data modality (e.g. Grad cam is applicable only for images).
-Most importantly, different methods approach the AI explainability differently and so a single method provides limited explaianbility capacity.
+While SHAP, LIME, Pytorch-grad-cam, DeepLIFT, etc. enjoy enormous popularity, the specific methods are not always suitable for the research task and/or data modality (e.g. Grad cam is applicable only for images).
+Most importantly, different methods approach the AI explainability differently and so a single method provides limited explainability capacity.
 Which is the best method to use?

 * **A single DNN format/framework/architecture is supported**